Lil-Marc/InternalMessagingSystem/README.md

 }
 ```

-### MessageStore
+### MessageStore 📚

-The `MessageStore` class stores and manages messages.
-It provides methods to send a message, get messages for a user, delete a message for a user, and get messages for a user sorted by timestamp.
+The `MessageStore` class is responsible for storing and managing messages.
+It offers methods to send a message, retrieve messages for a user, delete a message for a user, and retrieve messages for a user sorted by timestamp.

 ```
 public class MessageStore
 {
     // Methods: